Easy Crockpot Chicken Gnocchi Soup (Olive Garden Copycat)

 What ingredients you need

 I really wanted to keep the ingredients down to a minimum so that it’s a really easy win of a meal.
-But I wanted to make sure that it still has plenty of flavour.
+But I wanted to make sure that it still has plenty of flavor.
+There are just 7 main ingedients in this soup! (far fewer than many other similar recipes)

-So… these are the main ingredients in my soup, plus oil for sauteing and salt and pepper for seasoning, of course:
+Here they are, plus you’ll need oil for sauteing and salt and pepper for seasoning, of course:

 How to make it in the slow cooker or electric pressure cooker